appgruard/Grua-RD/replit.md

-# GruaRD - Plataforma de Servicios de Grúa
+# Grúa RD - Plataforma de Servicios de Grúa

 ## Overview
-GruaRD is a Progressive Web App (PWA) designed to connect users needing tow truck services with available drivers in real-time within the Dominican Republic, similar to Uber.
+Grúa RD is a Progressive Web App (PWA) designed to connect users needing tow truck services with available drivers in real-time within the Dominican Republic, similar to Uber.
 Its primary purpose is to streamline tow truck requests, real-time tracking, and service management, with a vision to revolutionize the tow truck service industry in the region.
 The platform features distinct interfaces for Clients, Drivers, and Administrators.

 ## User Preferences
 I prefer detailed explanations.